mmistakes/made-mistakes-jekyll/src/_posts/procreate/2015-11-27-t-steinheil-portrait.md

 ---
-title: "Noise on the Grain"
+title: "Noise on the grain"
 excerpt: "Portrait of T. Steinheil digitally painted with Procreate on an iPad."
 last_modified_at: 2015-11-27T00:00:00-05:00
 image: